f5devcentral/f5-automation-labs/docs/class1/module2/lab3.rst

    This deployment recognizes the need for Security from the beginning of the application lifecycle.
 It lays the groundwork for **Continuous Improvement** by having the policy reside in a repository.
-It allows us to treat Resources as Code leading to an Infrastructure as Code (IaC) methodology.
+It allows us to treat resources as code leading to an Infrastructure as Code (IaC) methodology.
 As the policy is updated in the repository additional automation and orchestration can be enabled to deploy the policy into the environment.
    The result is an ability to rapidly build, test and iterate Layer 7